martinvali/Tuum-Internship/README.md

 This approach optimizes the solution a lot.
 To improve user experience, you might want to fetch the flags' image when the user hovers on the select element, to avoid a small delay.

+# Running and building locally

+1. Clone the project from GitHub.
+2. Open up a terminal and change directory to folder Tuum-Contact if needed.
+3. In the terminal, run npm install
+4. In the terminal, run npm run dev

+5. For building the project, in the terminal, run npm run build and a dist folder with the bundled code will be created.

 # Notes

 I left the checkboxes a bit bigger than in the original design, as I felt it makes for a better outcome visually.
 The border color of the checkboxes is also lighter than in the original design for the same reason.